Ignacio Companion Service Trip to Cuba

 Alex's project highlighted fascinating parallels between two traditions on opposite sides of the globe.
 People in both traditions see predatory cats, serpents, and birds of prey not only as co-participants in an ecosystem, but as spiritual agents whose decisions can determine the course of human lives.
 These nonhuman creatures (among so many others) have knowledge that differs from and transcends human knowledge—and are therefore honored in ordinary interactions.
 Such profoundly reverential perspectives are invaluable at a time when prevailing global political and economic systems regard the earth and all its creatures as a stockpile of "resources" available for human purposes.
 Alex's project did not engage the Catholic tradition explicitly, but I can't help thinking that the relationships he described illustrate what it would mean to actually live in the "universal family" of earth's creatures at the heart of Pope Francis' recent encyclical (Laudato Si', §89).

-THE LOVE IN THE CARDBOARD BOX, by Professor Cecilia González-Andrieu
+Written by Professor Cecilia González-Andrieu

 I had never tasted anything so delicious and the memory is such a key to my childhood that for years I kept the box neatly preserved in my closet.
 In hindsight, the meal was quite ordinary: there was a small piece of cake, a carton of milk (something I had never seen before), and a sandwich.
 The cardboard box was white and had a large red cross on the lid, it would be a while before I could understand the concept of a "box lunch" and what exactly the Red Cross was.
 For a refugee child who had waited for asylum for half of my short life, this unexpected meal marked the end of a frightening journey and the beginning of a new life.